-All school staff; both teaching and non-teaching (for example SENCo, caretakers, attendance officer) have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's efforts to prevent bullying.
+All school staff, both teaching and non-teaching have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's efforts to prevent bullying.
 If staff are aware of bullying, they should reassure the students involved and inform a relevant member of the pastoral team.
-The following staff member is our anti-bullying lead; Kieron Quigley.